Galladite27/SHU-ASE-2025/README.md

 # SHU Applied Software Engineering group project
+Product goal: enable donors and charities to co-operate with sharing clothes and tracking carbon savings through a secure and performant web application

 To add here:
 * Introducing the master document as what ties together the documentation of our work
 * Instructions on using the software (website)